FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Experiments

-FastAdaBelief enjoys the theoretical superiority to the other mainstream optimizers when strong convexity holds.
+FastAdaBelief enjoys theoretical superiority over other mainstream optimizers when strong convexity holds.
 On the empirical side, the current DNNs may however adopt loss functions that are typically not strongly convex (e.g. only convex).
 Thus it is both interesting and important to investigate if the proposed fast algorithm can still work well.
-For this purpose, we conduct a series of empirical study on the tasks of image classification and language modeling in the following.
+For this purpose, we next conduct a series of empirical studies on tasks of image classification and language modeling.